Edward D. Green

-Edward D. Green (1865 - ?) was an American politician and businessman.
+Edward D. Green (February 25, 1865 – August 23, 1936) was an American politician and businessman.
 He represented the 1st District, as a Republican in the Illinois House of Representatives from 1905 to 1907 and from 1911 to 1913.
 During his first term, he was the only African-American to serve in the House.

 Early life, education and career

 Edward D. Green was born in Pennsylvania in 1865.
 His parents were Maudline and Jonathan Green.
 By 1867, the family was living in St. Louis, Missouri.
 He attended Sumner High School in St. Louis.

-Green was a member of the Knights of Pythias.
+Green was a member of the Knights of Pythias of North America, South America, Europe, Asia, Africa and Australia.
 In 1904, he organized the national commercial department of the organization.
 He was also a Methodist and a member of the Appomattox Club.

-In 1911, Green moved to Chicago, Illinois and lived in the Bronzeville neighborhood.
+In 1911, Green moved to Chicago and lived in the Bronzeville neighborhood.

 Politics and life

 Upon arriving in Chicago in 1911, Green began working in the real estate business.
 He worked as a secretary at the Northern Assets Realization Company.
 As of 1915, Green was unmarried.
 He continued to be a member of the Knights of Pythias, serving as secretary for the national organization and secretary for the organization's Pythian Temple Sanitarium Commission.